ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/single_variables.rst

 	{current_time format="%Y %m %d %H:%i:%s"}

-**Note:** Unlike the rest of the Standard Global Variables, {current\_time} is parsed very early on in the Template parser, which allows you to make dynamic use of it in your tags, for instance as a tag parameter, or in a conditional.
+.. note:: Unlike the rest of the Standard Global Variables,
+	``{current_time}`` is parsed very early on in the Template parser, which allows you to make dynamic use of it in your tags, for instance as a tag parameter, or in a conditional.

 current_url
 -----------